 Initial consultations to discuss your social security claim are free and we handle social security cases on a contingency basis, which means there is no fee or costs unless we collect money for you.
 Social Security has special rules for contingency fee contracts in disability cases where the most that your lawyer can be paid is 25% of your past due benefits if successful up to the statutory limit.
 No fee is charged if your claim is unsuccessful.

-From our office in Huntsville, Morris, King & Hodge, P.C., handles Social Security Disability Insurance and Supplemental Security Income cases throughout the state of Alabama, including Athens, Decatur, Florence, Fort Payne, Guntersville, Scottsboro, Cullman and Birmingham.
+From our office in Huntsville, Morris, King & Hodge, P.C., handles Social Security Disability Insurance and Supplemental Security Income cases throughout the state of Alabama, including Albertville, Athens, Decatur, Florence, Fort Payne, Guntersville, Scottsboro, Cullman and Birmingham.
 If you think that we can help you or a loved one like we have helped so many other Alabamians, please call our experienced attorneys in Huntsville (256) 536-0588, toll free 1-888-321-8353 or complete our quick contact web form.
 The Alabama Social Security Disability lawyers at Morris, King & Hodge, P.C., can help you or your loved one.